 How to deal with visas, passports, length of stay issues and immigration officers

 We are very lucky, both of us were born in the UK and have obtained our Irish passports so even with Brexit we have the chance to live in almost every European Union country we could want to.
 Obtaining our Irish passports wasn’t as easy as we thought and stay tuned for the story on that coming soon.
-If you have European ancestry either by being born in Europe or with your parents European birth you can read how to get your EU passport here.
+If you have European ancestry either by being born in Europe or with your parent’s European birth you can read how to get your EU passport here.

 What is a house sit platform?

-As a newbie we have found the best three sites for us to find great housesitting gigs so far are Mind my House, House Carers, and HousesitMatch all of our sits have come through these platforms but we expect now we will have much better references and lots of experience so we hope to utilize the other platforms and get some more sits.
+As a newbie, we have found the best three sites for us to find great housesitting gigs so far are Mind my House, House Carers, and HousesitMatch all of our sits have come through these platforms but we expect now we will have much better references and lots of experience so we hope to utilize the other platforms and get some more sits.
 I reckon we have applied for over 60 sits between all the platforms in total.
-One annoying factor is that you apply for sits and never hear anything not even the decency of a thanks but no thanks.
+One annoying factor is that you apply for sits and never hear anything not even the decency of thanks but no thanks.

-In other cases we have got the sit but the homeowner has backed out for various reasons.
-In a few cases we have met the homeowner when we didn’t get the sit and are first in line for the next available sit.
+In other cases, we have got the sit but the homeowner has backed out for various reasons.
+In a few cases, we have met the homeowner when we didn’t get the sit and are first in line for the next available sit.
 It pays to be polite and friendly and always take the chance to chat and get to know the homeowner.
 Particularly if you really want to sit in the area.

 Just as an example we applied for a house sit in Yorkshire, but we got turned down for the sit initially.
 I contacted the homeowner and said thanks for considering us and if you should need someone in future keep us in mind.
-Well they did just that and we got the sit.
+Well, they did just that and we got the sit.

-House sitting in retirement
+International House sitting in retirement

 We are retired so we have all the time in the world to sit, but many folks do this for a few vacation weeks a year.
-If you can find local friends and family to sit for do it – this is how you build references and recommendations.
+If you can find local friends and family to sit for – this is how you build references and recommendations.
 Look for local house sits that you can take on in your home area so build some references up.
 With regard to international house sitting don’t be afraid to apply just go for it – you just never know where you may end up.

 Local house sits around your home country, province or state are a great way to stay local and explore your own neighbourhood.
 You will have a vehicle which in some areas can be a bonus.
-Rural areas in particular can be difficult to find a sitter for as a car is generally required.
+Rural areas, in particular, can be difficult to find a sitter for as a car is generally required.
 You could travel the entire country house sitting with a car and get to see places you might never have been able to through vacations.

 There are several regional house sitting platforms that come to mind.
-House Sit Australia House Sit UK and several other countries have Facebook pages and house sitting platforms that you can join.
+House Sit Australia, House Sit UK and several other countries have Facebook pages and house sitting platforms that you can join.
 We found it much easier to get an international house sit when we were actually in or near the country we wanted to visit.
 It’s pretty tough to get a house sit in Australia when you are in Canada as the homeowners might not have faith in your ability to get to their country.

 However, once you have a few sits and some great references behind you it does become much easier and very often you will get invited back to house sit again in the same place.

-10 Fantastic House Sitting Tips
+10 International House sitting Tips

 1. Make sure you know the length of time you can stay in a country and do you require a Visa before you go.
 If you are a snowbird (Canadian) you are allowed 180 days in Europe and 182 days in the US and Mexico is 180 days.